UQ-PAC/BASIL/docs/src/development/api-information.md

 the settings modal.

 ### Customisable font Size
+Allow the font size to be adjusted from settings.

+### Single Procedure View
+One improvement discussed with developers was to set the IR-IR view to display a single procedure by default, maintaining consistency with the other visualisation modes.
+The option to view the entire IR would remain available as a manually selected secondary mode.

 ### Load On Demand Planetesimals
 LOD refers to loading only a subsection of the information at a time; as the user